-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Is somewhat more recent (announced 1 year after the Canon M).

-Reasons to prefer the Canon EOS M:
+Advantages of the Canon EOS M:

 - More detail: Has more megapixels (17.9 vs 12MP), which boosts linear resolution by 25%.